tracktownsoftware/SpreadsheetGearCodeSamples_VSCode/docs/Samples_JupyterPython.md

 # Python Jupyter Notebooks in Samples_JupyterCSharp #
 - [JupyterPython_HelloWorld.ipynb](../Samples_JupyterPython/JupyterPython_HelloWorld.ipynb) - a simple SpreadsheetGear in Python code sample
-- [PythonExcelToolsComparison.ipynb](../Samples_JupyterPython/PythonExcelToolsComparison.ipynb) - a Python Excel tools performance comparison
+- [PythonExcelToolsComparison.ipynb](../Samples_JupyterPython/PythonExcelToolsComparison.ipynb) - performance comparison of SpreadsheetGear and other Python Excel tools

 *Note: Viewing the above Jupyter notebooks on GitHub will present a static HTML view.
 To use them interactively you need to open them in a Jupyter notebook editor like Visual Studio Code.*